renec-chain/renec/docs/src/offline-signing/durable-nonce.md

 Durable transaction nonces are a mechanism for getting around the typical short lifetime of a transaction's [`recent_blockhash`](developing/programming-model/transactions.md#recent-blockhash).
-They are implemented as a Solana Program, the mechanics of which can be read about in the [proposal](../implemented-proposals/durable-tx-nonces.md).
+They are implemented as a Renec Program, the mechanics of which can be read about in the [proposal](../implemented-proposals/durable-tx-nonces.md).

 ## Usage Examples